karma4u101/lift-jquery-module/README.md

 **Current module version:** 0.0.4-SNAPSHOT

+As this is a *very simple* and one *purpose only* Lift Module you may wonder why you should use it, so here we go

 **Usage Benefits:**
 - Very Smoth upgrade/downgrade (at most a one-liner change in your project).
 - The intention of this module is to closely follow the upstream releases.
+- Compile from same source the module will automaticaly give you minified files in production.

 If you have a update request you can either make a pull request or make a update request in a issue report.